Baños – A Place full of Adventures

 The next morning, rafting waited for us.
 With very enthusiastic guides we enjoyed the rapids and also the beautiful landscape ashore.
 Although we capsized several times, the team members always helped each other to get back into the boat.
 Once, we even got stuck on a little island of rocks and had to get out of the boat to free ourselves again.
 Far too soon the tour was over and we needed to get back to Baños from where we traveled back home to Quito.
 Very tired and late due to the heavy traffic we came back to Quito.
 What an adventurous weekend!!

-If you like the adventure, check out our Adventure Tour, where Baños is part of.
+If you like the adventure, check out our Active and Nature Tours.